Chichen Itza & Cenotes Xkeken,Samula & Valladolid From Cancun

 December to April

-This is the dry season with warm, sunny weather and minimal rainfall.
-It's the most popular time to visit, with ideal conditions for beach activities and exploring ancient ruins.
+This is the most popular time to visit due to pleasant weather and lower humidity.
+It's ideal for beach activities and exploring ancient ruins.

 24-30°C 75-86°F